daromero-88/cities_and_health/README.md

-# cities_and_health
+# Cities and Health
+In the following repository you can find the neccesary information to replicate the experiments perform in the manuscript:

+"Keeping it cool: A multi-case study of Ecuadorian schools"

+To be published in the journal: https://www.tandfonline.com/journals/rcah20

+We are sharing:
-Google Earth Engine code to download satellite data for 9 Ecuadorian schools
+1. The Google Earth Engine code to download satellite data for nine Ecuadorian schools
+2. The centroids of each of the nine studied schools
+3. Tha environmental values in terms of land surface temperature (LST), downward surface radiation (DSR), and enhanced vegetation index (EVI) from the MODIS sensors for 2022.

+Daniel Romero-Alvarez & Matea Cañizares, 2024.